Subscribe to our distribution list to stay up-to-date with the latest news from IDEA

 In 2020, the IDEA initiative was awarded six years of funding – totalling $9 million – from the New Frontiers in Research Fund (NFRF) Transformation Stream.

-Launched in 2018 by the Government of Canada, the NFRF supports interdisciplinary, & high-risk/high-reward and transformative research led by Canadian researchers working with Canadian and international partners.
+Launched in 2018 by the Government of Canada, the NFRF supports interdisciplinary, and high-risk/high-reward and transformative research led by Canadian researchers working with Canadian and international partners.
 The NFRF is meant to inspire innovative research projects that push boundaries into exciting new areas and that have the potential to deliver game-changing impacts.

 The NFRF is a tri-agency institute, administered jointly by Canada’s three federal research funding agencies: Social Sciences and Humanities Research Council, Canadian Institutes of Health Research and the Natural Sciences and Engineering Research Council.